Evolutionarily stable strategy in asymmetric games: Dynamical and information-theoretical perspectives: Conclusions

 If no intra-specific interaction is present, one has so called bimatrix or bihypermatrix games.
-One finds that ESS's of and- and add- definitions can only be pure, whereas 2ESS (ESS of or-definitions) can be either pure or mixed.
-However, when it comes to the desirable property that ESS better be locally asymptotically stable fixed point of the appropriate replicator equation, 2ESS need not possess it.
-Using linear stability analysis and the information-theoretic concept of KL-divergence as a Lyapunov function, we have shown that in this respect and-definitions are most complying.
-When intra-specific interactions are present in the so-called asymmetric matrix or hypermatrix games, ESS's under all three classes of definitions can be either pure or mixed.
-While it seems that mixed ESS's are locally asymptotically stable fixed points of the corresponding replicator equation, pure 2ESS need not be so unlike ESS's of and- and add-definitions.
-Here, it must be pointed out that the rigorous proof that mixed 2ESS in asymmetric hypermatrix games is locally asymptotically fixed point is merely a conjecture seeking a proof that we failed to provide in this paper.
-Also, we bring again to the readers' attention that apart from using information-theoretic idea in finding the Lyapunov function, we have used the Fisher information metric in the form of the Shahshahani metric to decipher an interpretation of the weight factor ($r$) present in an equivalent definition of 2ESS: $r$ is the inverse of the rescaling factor in a distinct class of games known as rescaled partnership games.
+One finds that ESSes of and- and sum-definitions can only be pure, {whereas the case of or-definitions is a little subtle, we find that it can be mixed if one adopts the simultaneous deviation perspective but in case of face-value perspective, it is always pure.} However, when it comes to the desirable property that an ESS should be locally asymptotically stable fixed point of the appropriate replicator equation, it may not possess the property if it is a non-strict NE. { This does not imply that mixed ESS in bimatrix games lacks evolutionary significance---one can show that some evolutionary dynamics (e.g., adjusted replicator dynamics) other than the replicator dynamics can render the mixed ESS (under the or-definition) stable.
+We remark that there exists another definition of ESS, namely the Nash--Pareto pair (see Appendix~\ref{sec:Nash_Pareto}) which allows for mixed ESS and can be Lyapunov stable under replicator dynamics~\cite{hofbauer_book}.} When intra-specific interactions are present in the so-called asymmetric matrix or hypermatrix games, ESSes under all three classes of definitions can be either pure or mixed.
+While it seems that mixed ESSes are locally asymptotically stable fixed points of the corresponding replicator equation, pure ESS need not be so if it corresponds to non-isolated fixed points.

-The most important take-home message, we would like to convey is that the and-definitions are the most relevant and robust as far as the issue of attainment of ESS is concerned.
-The significance of 2ESS is solely in asymmetric games, where it corresponds to a locally asymptotically stable interior fixed point, since some 2ESS's may not be ESS of and- and add-definitions.
+We bring again to the readers' attention that apart from using information-theoretic idea of {KL-divergence} in finding the Lyapunov function in {two-player and multiplayer games}, we have used the Fisher information metric in the form of the Shahshahani metric to decipher an interpretation of the weight factor ($r$) present in an equivalent definition of 2ESS: $r$ is the inverse of the rescaling factor in a distinct class of two-player games known as rescaled partnership. { Interestingly, we find that a potential function whose Shahshahani gradient is replicator dynamics can be found for $\nu$-player partnership games; however, this is, in general, not possible for asymmetric hypermatrix games.}